-Wealth…..the world claims “whoever dies with the most toys, wins!”
+Wealth!…..the world claims “whoever dies with the most toys, wins.”
 Is this little phrase true?
-Could there be an unspoken contest that occurs in society that measures success based off of the amount of stuff you hoard?
+Could there really be some unspoken contest that occurs in society by which success is measured based only off the amount of stuff you hoarded in life?

-The biblical pattern of wealth is opposite to the message the world portrays.
+The biblical pattern of wealth is opposite of the message the world portrays.

-I wonder if those who strive all their lives with the focus to accumulate wealth ever heard of God’s solution to money or possessions.
+I wonder if those who strive so hard to accumulate wealth have ever heard of God’s solution to money or possessions?
 If they had heard, did they just assume it was old time rhetoric or outdated suggestions that deserve no merit?

 Those who take the Bible seriously, realize over time that the wisdom of God’s Word is timeless.
-People are people regardless of which century or Millenia they may have lived and the goals of mankind have essentially remained the same since our creation.
+People are people regardless of which century or millenia they may have lived and the goals of mankind have essentially remained the same since the beginning of creation.

 The United States of America’s is the richest country in the history of mankind.
 The wealth of its members far exceeds the average wealth of the world in history and the comparison is staggering.
 An article in Forbes magazine, January 2016 illustrated that “The Average American Today Is 90 Times Richer Than The Average Historical Human Being.”

 While America sustains unprecedented wealth they are one of the highest for depression and suicide.
 The statistics for depression show that it is widespread.

-- Affects over 18 million adults (one in ten) in any given year.3
+- It affects over 18 million adults (one in ten) in any given year.

-- Is the primary reason why someone dies of suicide about every 12 minutes. – over 41,000 people a year.5
+- It is the primary reason why someone dies of suicide about every 12 minutes. – over 41,000 people a year.5

 - In comparison: homicide claims less than 16,000 lives each year, according to 2013 CDC statistics.